ManahariDahal/SimpleDatabase/README.md

 # SimpleDatabase
-This java program allows user to keep a simple database record
+A java program that lets the user to keep their database.